 Here we have therefore a first possible stance: give up claims of ultimate security, find a competitive edge and try to produce devices than compare favorably with those operating with classical information.
-It is our impression that some of main actors in practical QKD have already taken this stance.
-Apart from technological development, one of the main challenges along the way will consist in finding where exactly the competitive edge may lie - a superficial survey of claims may suggest that long-distance implementations are one of the goals, but in fact QKD does not seem to be a viable solution in that regime [36].
+It is our impression that, already at the moment of writing, some of main actors in practical QKD are already taking this stance.
+We leave to those who embark on this path the task of finding where the competitive edge may lie - a superficial collection of claims may suggest that long-distance implementations are one of the goals, but in fact QKD does not seem to be a viable solution in that regime [30].

-4.2.
-Option 2: device-independent security and its price
+B. Option 2: device-independent security and its price

 Recently, some authors have come up with a new class of QKD protocols that come as close as possible to the claim of "security based only on the laws of physics".
 The idea was already present in Ekert's 1991 seminal paper [2], but went unnoticed for many years.
 The key ingredient is that Bell's theorem is independent of quantum physics.
 As a consequence, it is also independent of the details of the physical systems under study (its Hilbert space, its state, the measurements that are performed).
-Therefore, a protocol that estimates Eve's information through the amount of violation of a Bell-type inequality is "device-independent" [37].
+Therefore, a protocol that estimates Eve's information through the amount of violation of a Bell-type inequality is "device-independent" [31].

 Of course, even the security of device-independent protocols is not based only on the laws of physics; however, it seems that only those requirements are left that are strictly necessary: the eavesdropper does not read your data, does not know which measurements you are going to choose, and the like.
 A comprehensive discussion can be found in Ref.
-[38].
+[32].
 What we want to highlight here is that this level of security, arguably the most paranoid one can envisage, comes together with very stringent constraints.
 As an example, we show how device-independent protocols have an (almost) intrinsic limitation in distance.
 This stems from the requirement that the detection efficiency must be high enough to close the so-called detection loophole.
-Indeed, as soon as the fraction of detected pairs falls below a given threshold, the observed violation of Bell-type inequality could have been created by preestablished agreement: the devices may just contain computers pre-programmed by the eavesdropper!
+Indeed, as soon as the fraction of detected pairs falls below a given threshold, the observed violation of Bell-type inequality could have been created by pre-established agreement: the devices may just contain computers pre-programmed by the eavesdropper!
 In an implementation, being impossible to distinguish losses in transmission from losses due to the quantum efficiency of the detector, the threshold gives the value of the tolerable total amount of losses.